Wesbest/KubernetesForEveryone/README.md

         - containerPort: 80
 ```

 As you can see it has version 1.
 Currently they are already on version 5.
 With a single command we can update the the pods.
 When you do so, don't forget to check your browser.
+Before proceeding to the next steps, wait till the application has been updated in your browser.

 ```bash
 kubectl set image deployment/kubern8sdemo kubern8sdemo=mvdmeij/k8sdemo:v5
 ```
-I think version 5 is a little bit too overwhelming, let's switch to an older version.
-Let's also check right after we update what happens to the pods.
+I think version 5 is a little bit too overwhelming, we will switch to an older version.
+When we have done so, we will check out the status of the pods to see what happens under the hood when we do a rollout of an older or newer version to the pods.

 ```bash
 kubectl set image deployment/kubern8sdemo kubern8sdemo=mvdmeij/k8sdemo:v3